MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 > [!div class="mx-imgBorder"]
 > ![local-host](media/local-host.png "local host")

 As show in the image above, the browse window will open with 3 sections.
-Your control will be rendered in the left pane while the right pane consists of **Inputs** and **Outputs** sections
+Your control will be rendered in the left pane while the right pane consists of **Context Inputs**, **Inputs** and **Outputs** sections

+  - **Context Inputs** section provides you a way to specify the form factor and test your custom component with each one (web, tablet, phone).
+In the coming sprints your will also be able to specify the manual height and width in order to similuate resizing of the form factor.
   - **Inputs** section is an interactive UI that displays all properties and their types/type-groups defined in the manifest.xml.
 It allows you to key in mock data for each property.
   - **Outputs** section renders the output whenever a control's `getOutputs` method gets called.